Finland Rail Passes and Train Tips

 If a rail pass doesn't pencil out for your trip, you may be able to shave off the cost of your train tickets with some of these tips:

-• One child (age 4–15) travels free per ticket-buying adult on most Finnish trains; otherwise kids generally ride for half the adult fare (and keep in mind that child-ticket deals vary across neighboring countries).
+- Kids (ages 4–17) generally ride for 40 percent off the adult fare (keep in mind that child-ticket deals vary across neighboring countries).

-• Seniors (65 and older) pay about half-price on most train tickets (no card needed).
+- Seniors (65 and older) save 20 percent on most train tickets (no card needed).

 See our general tips for buying point-to-point tickets.